GOP stands by Trump, gingerly, after diplomat’s testimony

 Kasich, also a nine-term congressman, said he has noticed “a couple cracks” in the Republican wall that’s stood up for Trump and against impeachment.

-“There’s no surprise in the fact, in an era of tribalism, that there is sort of a solid wall, (a wall) that appears to be getting weaker, in a way,” he said.
-“This is serious stuff.”

 The GOP drew more attention to the secrecy on Wednesday when around two dozen House Republicans not directly involved in the investigation barged into a deposition of a Defense Department official.
-The move delayed the day’s interview by five hours and drew a slap from Republican Sen. Lindsey Graham of South Carolina, who called the tactic “nuts.”
+The move delayed the day’s interview by five hours and drew a slap from Graham, who called the tactic “nuts.”

 Much of the House inquiry has unfolded behind the closed doors of secure offices in the Capitol Visitors Center.
 Alongside the Democrats, GOP members of the three House committees heading the investigation have been in the room as diplomats and other officials have testified.
 Democrats have said they expect to hold public hearings later in the process.